 Creating the Rule

-- Select the CDN Site you would like to create the rule for
+- Navigate to Sites and select the CDN Site you would like to create the rule for

 - Navigate to your EdgeRules tab